Peshraw Azizi

-Peshraw Azizi, born 19 January 1988 in Sulaymaniyah, Iraq, plays as a centre back for Vasalunds IF.
+Peshraw Azizi, born 19 January 1988 in Sulaymaniyah, Iraq, is a Kurdish professional footballer who plays as a centre back for Vasalunds IF.

 Early years

-Peshraw's family comes from the city of Baneh in the Kurdistan Province, Iran.
+Peshraw's family comes from the city of Baneh in the Kurdistan province, Iran.
 After the Iranian revolution, his father Ali hoped for a better future but soon realized that his only path to freedom was to join the Kurdish guerrillas and become Peshmerga.
-Peshraw's father became politically active, the family settled 60 km away across the "border" in the city of Sulaymaniyah (Iraqi Kurdistan) and where Peshraw was born on Thursday, January 19, 1988.
+Peshraw's father became politically active, the family settled 60 km away across the "border" in the city of Sulaymaniyah (Iraqi Kurdistan) and where Peshraw was born on Thursday, 19 January 1988.

 When Pasha was 11 years old, the Azizi family decided it was time to leave Kurdistan, and in 2000, the family landed at Arlanda and settled in Rönninge outside Stockholm.
 His football career took off immediately and quite immediately after Pasha came to Sweden, he visited the local club Rönninge/Salem Fotboll.

 Career

 Dalkurd FF

 Azizi joined Dalkurd FF in February 2011.
 In December 2016, Azizi's contract was extended to the end of the 2019 season.
 On 2 November 2019 Dalkurd confirmed, that Azizi would leave the club at the end of the year.